jessepav/libgdx-wiki-old/Querying-and-Configuring-Graphics-(monitors,-display-modes,-vsync,-display-cutouts).md

 ```java
 config.vSyncEnabled = true;
 ```

+Disabling vsync will allow your your app to run above your monitor's refresh rate, provided `foregroundFPS` has been set accordingly.

 ### LWJGL 3 backend
 The LWJGL 3 backend is much more elaborate when it comes to monitors and display modes.
 Unlike the LWJGL 2 backend, it supports multi-monitor setups.